ajsmith607/memills/content/family-of-edward-hallock-mills/brookton/good-templars.md

 **"Something or Nothing"** furnished by Emily Mills.
 Part of the difficulty searching for this, is that the phrase "something for nothing" and similar variations were commonly used in advertisements, and more metaphorically in discussions involving political compromise, for example.
 The phrase "something or nothing" was more often used in moral and philosophical contexts, for example, relating to principles or customs, that they must mean "something or nothing": in other words, if that something did not apply in the given context, it would not apply in any context.

 In addition to searching directly for the title, I looked up specific authors of the time, especially female authors associated with temperance and suffrage, and I reviewed their works specifically.
-(See the reference section of these material for a list of some of their names.)
+(See the reference section below for a list of some of their names.)
 This approach turned up a possible match (if we assume the Lodge secretary Arthur Green didn't perfectly record the title spoken): the poem "Nothing and Something" by Frances Ellen Watkins Harper, first published in 1872, the subject of which is "the victim of drink".

 <figure>